syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 SfDataGrid allows you to drag and drop a row by setting the `SfDataGrid.AllowDraggingRow` property to `true`.
 A Customizable row drag and drop template is displayed  while dragging a row.
 The drag and drop operation can be handled based on the requirement using `SfDataGrid.QueryRowDragging` event.

-N> Currently SfDataGrid have a support to drag the rows over mouse in UWP platform

 The following code example shows how to enable row drag and drop in SfDataGrid.

 {% tabs %}